- What's New

 What is the dress code?

-Bring clothing for many different occations.
+The quick answer is - there is no dress code!
+Bring clothing for many different occasions.
 Have fun and be comfortable in what you wear.
-Clothing must be clean and presentable.
+We ask that your clothing be clean and presentable.
 T-shirts and shorts are acceptable.
 Close-toed shoes, sleeved shirts, and head covering (such as a bandanna) are required for the kitchen staff.
 Shoes and shirts are also required at meals.
 It is a good idea to bring long sleeves and pants for cool evenings.
 Rain gear is recommended.

 What is the age range of volunteers?